Data-Gator/data-gator/documentation/README.md

 * [Guide for Firmware Releases and the Version Tracking System](how_to_make_releases.md)
 * [Guide for Using the Configuration Scripts](Configuration_Files_and_Creating_Profiles.md)
 * [MQTT Topics Documentation](MQTT_Topics.md)

+### Changing Configuration Options and Building a New Firmware Image

+### Creating a New Firmware Release/Version

+### Adding and Integrating Support For a New Sensor

 # Architecture Description